pimlu/filterincludes/README.md

  * Select some lines of text containing your includes
  * `ctrl+shift+p`, select "Filter Includes" command
  * It will prompt you for a build command, e.g. `make`.
-    * (This will run with your project as the current working directory, so you might need `cd build && make`)
  * Press enter - don't touch anything!
 It will try removing includes.
  * If it did break stuff, `ctrl+z` will work.

+## Tips

+  * This uses your project as the current directory, so you might use `cd build && make` as your build command